eventide-project/docs/user-guide/stream-names/message-store-stream-name.md

 - The `get_ids` method for parsing a list of IDs from a stream name with a compound ID
 - The `get_cardinal_id` method for parsing a stream's cardinal ID from a stream name
 - The `get_category` method for parsing a stream's category from a stream name
-- The `category?` predicate for determining whether a stream name is a category stream name
+- The `category?` predicate for determining whether a stream name is a category
 - The `get_type` method for parsing a stream's category type from a stream name
 - The `get_types` method for parsing a list of category types from a stream name with a compound category types
 - The `get_entity_name` method for parsing a stream's entity name from a stream name